Jelly-RDF/pyjelly/docs/index.md

 ## Compatibility

-PyJelly is compatible with Python 3.9 and newer.
+pyjelly is compatible with Python 3.9 and newer.
 Python 3.9–3.13 are tested in CI and are guaranteed to work.

-The following table shows the compatibility of the PyJelly implementation with other libraries:
+The following table shows the compatibility of the pyjelly implementation with other libraries:

 | pyjelly                              | Python     | RDFLib         |
 |--------------------------------------|------------|----------------|